SLAMPAI/game_reasoning_arena/docs/quickstart.rst

 Quick Start
 ===========

-Get up and running with Board Game Arena in minutes.
+Get up and running with Game Reasoning Arena in minutes.

 Installation
 ------------